Documenting quality checks in neon sign manufacturing

 Use automation for consistent performance monitoring

 Use periodic automated checks on production equipment and a simple telemetry stream for controllers.
 Log temperature at common hot spots and run a nightly summary.
 Make thresholds explicit so alerts are actionable.
-Store historical trends to detect slow degradations before they turn into failures.
+Store historical trends to catch slow degradation before it turns into failure.

 Ensure compatibility with various markets